John-Colvin/YAIDIP/README.md

 The interspersion style is simple, intuitive, and requires learning no convention.
 However, creating complex outputs becomes cumbersome due to the syntactic heaviness of alternating string literals and other arguments in comma-separated lists.
 Also, customized formatting (such as rendering an integral in hexadecimal instead of decimal) is not supported.

-We will demonstrate how both the format-string style and the interspersion style fall short of expectations on three categories of everyday tasks:
+Below we provide evidence to the difficulties of both the format-string style and the interspersion style for three categories of typical tasks:

 - *code generation:* when generating code, the tight integration between the string literal fragments and the expressions to be inserted is essential to the process;
 - *scripting:* shell scripts use string interpolation very frequently, to the extent that the mechanics of quoting and interpolation is an essential focus of all shell scripting languages;